DarshanSheta07/deeplinking-with-firebase/README.md

 # deeplinking-with-firebase
-How to deep linking using firebase flutter
+How to deep linking using firebase flutter.

 Just check the master branch and use this.

 Happy Coding ❤️